A Structured Approach to Africa's Green Transition

 Value Creation & Scaling Phase

-- Portfolio expansion and optimization across platforms
+- Portfolio expansion and optimisation across platforms

 - Refinancing and capital structuring to enhance returns